joncarlmatthews/proof/README.md

 # proof v0.1

-proof is a command line tool that answers programming related questions.
+proof is a little command line utility that answers programming related questions.

-You type a question and proof will use the StackOverflow API to find the first correctly answered question based on your term.
+You type a question and proof will use the StackOverflow API to find the first correctly answered question based on your search term.

 Written by: [Jon Matthews](https://github.com/joncarlmatthews)